“Marder” weapon delivery? The tank Kyiv wants from Germany

 - Purpose: Transport Panzergrenadiers into battle – up to 7 soldiers

-- Perfomance: The “Marder” infantry fighting vehicle can overcome ditches that are 2.50 meters wide and obstacles that are 1 meter high, and can drive through water with a depth of 1.50 meters.
+- Perfomance: The “Marder” infantry fighting vehicle can overcome ditches 2.50 meters wide and obstacles 1 meter high, as well as water with a depth of 1.50 meters.
 It can also drive up slopes with a gradient of up to 60 percent.

 - engine power: 600 hp